PlumyGames/mgpp/README.md

 - Manage the Dependencies
 - Download the Game
 - Debug your Mod
-- Works with Other Mods
+- Work with Other Mods
 - Separate Working Space
 - Manage your Assets
 - Generate Resource Class